SIMTUGZ/Learning-c/README.md

 # Learning-c
-This will show my progress in learning c programming language. this will give you you the basic understanding in c languaage.
+This will show my progress in learning c programming language.
+This topic will give you the basic understanding in c languaage.